 He was one of the 16 murder victims that became known as the Disappeared.

 Mr Megraw was 23 years old when he was abducted from Twinbrook in Belfast in 1978, and murdered by the IRA.

 There have been three unsuccessful searches for him, the most recent in 2010.

 His brother, Kieran Megraw, said the family were wary of getting their hopes up.

 "You're thankful that information has come in," he told BBC Radio Ulster's Good Morning Ulster.

 "But you have to temper your expectation and hope.
 You're hoping then the results of the survey will say it's okay to go ahead."

-The IRA claimed that he had confessed to being a British provocateur and Military Reaction Force undercover agent.'Not enormous'
+The IRA claimed that he had confessed to being a British provocateur and Military Reaction Force undercover agent.

 Senior forensic investigator Geoff Knupfer told Good Morning Ulster that the latest search was a "continuation" of the previous efforts to find Mr Megraw.